Arrrlex/bdqm-hyperparam-tuning/README.md

 5. Run some code

-## Running Parallel Hyperparameter Tuning Jobs
+### Running Parallel Hyperparameter Tuning Jobs

 1. Activate VPN and SSH into login node
 2. Run `cd ~/bdqm-hyperparam-tuning`
 3. Initialize conda: `source jobs/setup-session.sh`
 4. Run `./jobs/run-tuning-jobs.sh 5 50`.
 This will run 5 tuning jobs, each of which will run for 50 trials.
 This script will also check if a MySQL server is running, and start one if not.

-## Other Scripts
+### Other Tasks

-- `hpopt/delete_study.py` can be used to delete the previous trials in the study
+- `hpopt/hp_study.py` can be used to perform several tasks on a distributed optuna study:
+  - `python hp_study.py delete` deletes the study
+  - `python hp_study.py report` creates a report (currently just a couple of plots) and writes them to disk
+  - `python hp_study.py best-params` prints the study's best params and their MAE
 - `hpopt/create_validation_set.py` splits the data into train, validation, and test sets
 - `hpopt/create_lmdb.py` Runs featurization on the train, validate, and test datasets, and writes them in lmdb format.
-- `hpopt/generate_report.py` creates a report based on the tuning
-- `hpopt/get_best_params.py` returns which parameters got the lowest score, and what score they attained.